Data-Corruption/intermark.dev/public/getting-started.md

 ### Forking the Repository

-On your preferred Git platform (GitHub, GitLab, etc.) fork the [Intermark repository](https://github.com/Data-Corruption/intermark) (On Github use the template feature), clone it to your local machine, and open it in a terminal.

-If you want / need to manually fork:

 <div id="fork_code"></div>

+If using GitHub, you can also use their "Fork" or "Use this template" button instead.
+Then clone that repo to your local machine.

 ---

 ### Setup

-Run the following command to install dependencies and setup LFS:
+Run the following command in the project root to install dependencies and setup LFS:

 <div id="setup_code"></div>

-If you are unsure if you already ran this command, you can run it again.
-It wont cause any issues.
+If you are unsure if you already ran this command, you can run it multiple times without issues.

 ---